KevinBatdorf/pattern-css/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Add CSS to any block without worrying about performance, conflicts, or overhead.
-Supports reusable synced patterns too!
+Add custom CSS styles to any block without worrying about performance, conflicts, or bloated overhead.
+Supports reusable patterns too!

 == Description ==

-Safely add custom CSS to any WordPress block, including synced reusable blocks.
-Unlike with similar tools, your css will be optimized, minified, and inlined directly into the head of the page only where the block is used.
+Add custom CSS styles to any WordPress block or pattern, including reusable patterns (synced or detached).
+Unlike with similar tools, your css will be optimized, minified, and inlined directly into the page only where the block is used.

 = Features =
 - Scopes styles to the block so that parent/sibling blocks arent affected